Mintbase/Grants-Program/applications/Web3Go.md

 * [Data board-Karura CDP](https://web3go.xyz/#/CDPProfiler): This data board tracks and visualizes the real-time CDP information of Karura, and provides the historical analytics and real-time CDP status of each participant.
 * [Data board-KSM crowdloan](https://web3go.xyz/#/ParaChainProfiler): This data board tracks and visualizes the real-time Kusama crowdloan on each lease, including the total amount of each project, address, and amount of each contribution.
 * [Data board-ERC20 Token](http://106.52.138.224:8080/#/WalletProfiler?data=%7B%22type%22%3A%22ERC20%22,%22name%22%3A%22LIT%20Analysis%22,%22description%22%3A%22Sample%20Analysis%20For%20LIT%20To%20View%20The%20Details%20And%20Trends%22,%22created%22%3A%22Litentry%20Offical%20Team%22,%22data%22%3A%7B%22contractAddress%22%3A%220xb59490ab09a0f526cc7305822ac65f2ab12f9723%22%7D%7D): This data board tracks and visualizes the real-time and historical transactions, amounts,  and addresses of ERC20 tokens including LIT, ATA, and POLS with analysis.
-* [UI Mock-ups](https://drive.google.com/drive/folders/1NIEB0Tbj7tIcf7Q2CRzuMwbkU95ADnH4?usp=sharing): here saved the UI design and mock-up of Web3Go, it is keep updating.
+* [UI Mock-ups](https://drive.google.com/drive/folders/1NIEB0Tbj7tIcf7Q2CRzuMwbkU95ADnH4?usp=sharing): here saved the UI design and mock-up of MintbaseGo, it is keep updating.
 * [Semi-automatic chart generation](https://web3go.xyz/#/CustomQuery?editSupport=true): This module is to let users can generate visualized charts automatically by simply writing SQL language based on our existing indexed and formatted data.
 Currently the supported chart is bar chart, line chart, and pie chart.
 The word "semi-automatic" means that the user has to write SQL to generate the chart.